About Alliance Counseling Center

 Our Treatment Focus

 Our focus is to help children, adolescents and adults to heal, energize, and become aware of their inner strengths.
 We achieve this by providing numerous therapeutic approaches and specialties within a safe environment.
 Additionally, we aim to fully listen to your concerns and customize a treatment plan specific to your needs.

 Our goal is to help you grow from your struggles, heal from your pain, and move forward to where you want to be in your life.
-We can help improve symptoms of depression, anxiety, abuse and trauma, ADHD, autism, self-destructive behaviors, and stress.
+We can help improve symptoms of depression, anxiety, abuse and trauma, ADHD, self-destructive behaviors, and stress.
 Please take time to review our about us page so that you can get familiar with some of the different types of therapeutic modalities we can offer.